setrar/styla/README.md

 ## [Is the code running?](./styla/README.md)

-Yes, I created an `sbt` make file and was able to get to the Prolog REPL
+Yes, I created an `sbt` makefile and was able to get to the Prolog REPL